FFmpeg/FFV1/ffv1.md

 |4       |  FFV1 version 4         |{V4}
 |Other   |  reserved for future use|

-\* Version 2 was never enabled in the encoder thus version 2 files SHOULD NOT exist, and this document does not describe them to keep the text simpler.
+\* Version 2 was experimental and this document does not describe it.

 ### micro\_version